rgarth/heart-songs/README.md

 3. Wait for all players to mark themselves as ready
 4. When the game starts, a random question will be displayed
 5. Search for and select a song that best answers the question
-6. After all players have submitted their songs, you'll see all submissions
+6. After all players have submitted their songs, you'll see all submissions with YouTube players
 7. Vote for your favorite answer (you cannot vote for your own in games with 3+ players)
 8. Scores are tallied based on votes received
 9. A new round begins with a different question